triton-inference-server/pytriton/docs/README.md

 ```

 When `.sever()`  method is called on `Triton` object, the inference queries can be sent to
-`localhost:8000/v2/models/MyModel` and the `infer_func` is called to handle the inference query.
+`localhost:8000/v2/models/MyModel` and the `infer_fn` is called to handle the inference query.

 ## Working in the Jupyter Notebook